jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

             return 'succeeded'
         return 'always_returns_this'

-  no change, the terminal still has the same error.
-In python the ``return`` statement is the last thing run in the function, anything written after a ``return`` statement is ignored
+  no change, the terminal still has the same error. in Python the ``return`` statement is the last thing run in the function, anything written after a ``return`` statement is ignored

   Since the function returns ``succeeded`` it ignores the return statement below it.